quezee/carla_localization/README.md

 ```

 Tap the UP key up to 4 times to gain some speed and use LEFT/RIGHT to steer the wheel.
-**Warning**: project parameters are finetuned to get accurate localization inside of Udacity virtual environment.
-Since accuracy depends on host hardware as well, you may not get similar results.